Get insider access

 NaceCare HVR 200 Henry

 The SEBO Airbelt D4 is better than the NaceCare HVR 200 Henry.
 The SEBO is easier to store, has a longer operating range, has a more advanced three-stage filtration system, weighs a little less, and delivers better performance on bare floors and carpets.
-Meanwhile, the NaceCare uses even larger dirtbags that don't need to be replaced as often and is a little more maneuverable.
+Meanwhile, the NaceCare uses even larger dirtbags that don't need to be replaced as often, and this model is a little more maneuverable.

 Test Results